datacarpentry/shell-ecology-ARCHIVED/shell.md

 Make a directory for this course.
 Now, let us put some files in that directory.

-Introduce how to Copy, move, delete files:
+Introduce how to copy, move, delete files:

 	$ cp
 	$ mv